-Any particularly long, wide and/or bulky abnormal transport should be escorted, in addition to the escort vehicles mentioned above, by police (or military) vehicles intended to facilitate and ensure the safety of traffic in general and the movement of the transport, and to ensure compliance with regulations.
+Any particularly [...] abnormal transport should, in addition to the escort vehicles mentioned above, be escorted, if necessary, by police (or military) vehicles intended to facilitate and ensure the safety of traffic [...] and the movement of the transport, and to ensure compliance with regulations.